CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

 A third-party assessment organization (3PAO) steps in to examine the effectiveness of the implemented controls.
 They will conduct a security assessment on the actual system (i.e., not a test system) to be used.

-- In case risks were identified in the SAR, the CSP must present a Plan of Action & Motives (POA&M) that provides in detail how the security risks will be mitigated using available resources, staff, and a schedule.
+In case risks were identified in the SAR, the CSP must present a Plan of Action & Motives (POA&M) that provides in detail how the security risks will be mitigated using available resources, staff, and an estimated completion schedule for remediation.

-CSPs must continuously monitor its security controls and provide their findings to the authorizing agency.
+CSPs must continuously monitor their security controls and provide their findings to the authorizing agency.
 That means CSPs must be able to regularly scan their applications, databases, and servers for vulnerabilities.
-The 3PAO or independent assessor, for their part, should assess the CSP’s cloud security at least once a year.
+The C3PAO or independent assessor, for their part, should assess the CSP’s cloud security at least once a year.